jcfranco/uc-2019-customizing-widgets/slides/index.md

 ## Agenda

 - What can be customized
-- Customization approaches with demos
+- Customization approaches
+- Demos
 - Q & A

 ---